Fentanyl Addiction: Short- & Long-Term Effects

 • Outpatient treatment, which is offered in several forms.
 Day treatment, or partial hospitalization, is the most intensive with treatment around 4-6 hours per day, 5 days per week.
 Intensive outpatient involves about 2-3 hours of treatment per day at least 2 days per week.
 Standard outpatient treatment is the lowest level of outpatient care and generally involves only 1-2 sessions per week.
 This form is often a part of an aftercare plan for people who have completed a more intensive type of treatment.

-Some treatment programs use medication-assisted treatment (MAT).
+Many treatment programs use medication-assisted treatment (MAT).
 This involves the use of medications in addition to behavioral therapies to provide a well-rounded treatment approach.10 The most common types of medications used in the treatment of fentanyl or other opioid addiction include:11-13

 • Methadone, a full opioid agonist medication that alleviates cravings and withdrawal symptoms without eliciting a euphoric high.
 This medication may only be given in opioid treatment programs and certain inpatient settings.